-The City’s Department of Civil Rights oversees enforcement of the municipal minimum wage, and workers are encouraged to report violations online.
-The City of Minneapolis can also help workers recover back wages and penalties in any type of wage theft that occurs within the city’s borders.
+The City’s Department of Civil Rights oversees compliance assistance and enforcement.
+Workers are encouraged, when necessary, to report violations online.
+The Department can also help workers recover back wages and damages in any other type of wage theft or sick and safe time violation that occurs within the city’s borders.

-Increases in Minneapolis’ minimum wage directly benefit tens of thousands of families and stimulate the local economy.
-The ordinance supports the City’s goals of promoting economic inclusion and reducing economic and racial disparities.
-Learn more about the ordinance.
-For additional questions call 311 or email email@example.com.
+Minimum wage increases directly benefit tens of thousands of families and stimulate the local economy from the bottom up, promoting economic inclusion and reducing economic and racial disparities.
+For more information about the ordinance, visit the City’s website, call 311 or email email@example.com.